nikhilsnayak/code-syntactic-sugar/README.md

 ### Line Numbers

-The `.css_line` class name is provided for each line.
-To display line numbers, use the following CSS:
+To display line numbers, use the `.css_line` class and the following CSS:

 ```css
 pre code {